 The City issued \$12,100,000 in 2009 Full Faith and Credit Obligations in October of 2009. \$10,205,000 of the bonds was for the benefit of the Columbia Gateway Urban Renewal Agency and will be repaid from tax increment revenues within the Urban Renewal area with interest rates ranging from 2% to 5%.
-The bonds were issued to finance construction of public infrastructure improvements, Urban Renewal Projects, to refinance the Urban Renewal Bonds Series 2002, to fund an Urban Renewal debt reserve, and to pay the costs of issuance.
-The Urban Renewal has pledged its tax increment revenues and earnings for repayment of the Urban Renewal Portion of the obligation.
+The bonds were issued to finance construction of public infrastructure improvements, urban renewal projects, to refinance the Urban Renewal Bonds Series 2002, to fund an urban renewal debt reserve, and to pay the costs of issuance.
+The Agency has pledged its tax increment revenues and earnings for repayment of the Agency portion of the obligation.
 If bond is defaulted, by failure to make required principal or interest payments or other covenants, action to enforce the financing agreement may take place for the amount of the obligation then outstanding to its satisfaction.